EAA Chapter 180

 When the EAA-national vintage B-17 bomber of World War II, and the 1929 Ford Tri-Motor commercial airline aircraft go on tour, we make it possible for the public to learn about these historic aircraft and to take an exciting flight in them.
 The view from the navigator’s Plexiglas bubble in the nose of the B-17 is outstanding, and the throbbing rumble of the three big radial engines driving the Ford Tri-Motor is truly emotional.

-We look forward to your joining with us, have some fun, and ask that you be actively involved while contributing your good cheer, ideas, passions and involvement to help grow our Chapter.
+Being people centered, we look forward to your joining with us, having some fun, and ask that you be actively involved while contributing your good cheer, ideas, passions and involvement to help grow our Chapter.
 Let's get flying, there are blue skies above!